2017 Summer Spirit Festival Day ONE – Tickets – Merriweather Post Pavilion – Columbia, Maryland – August 5th, 2017

 For more information, please go to http://www.cdepresents.com/Spirit.html?v=mpp

-Paralleling those achievements is Babyface’s extensive songwriting and production credits from the ‘90s forward.
-He has produced and written/co-written hits for everyone from Whitney Houston, Eric Clapton and Michael Jackson to Boyz II Men, Mariah Carey, P!nk and Beyoncé, among countless others.
+Paralleling those achievements are Babyface’s extensive songwriting and production credits from the 1990’s forward.
+He has produced and written/co-written hits for artists from Whitney Houston, Eric Clapton, and Michael Jackson to Boyz II Men, Mariah Carey, P!nk, and Beyoncé, among countless others.
 That hit list boasts such smashes as Madonna’s “Take a Bow,” Clapton’s “Change the World,” and Boyz II Men’s “I’ll Make Love to You.”
-His most recent productions include collaborations with Bruno Mars, Kat Graham, Johnny Mathis, Music for the new Adam Sandler film & BET’s “New Edition Story”, Barbra Streisand, Celine Dion, Ledisi, Colbie Caillat, Jennifer Hudson, Ariana Grande, After 7, and Toni Braxton.
+His most recent productions include collaborations with BET for “New Edition Story,” Bruno Mars, Kat Graham, Johnny Mathis, Barbra Streisand, Celine Dion, Ledisi, Colbie Caillat, Jennifer Hudson, Ariana Grande, After 7, and Toni Braxton, as well as wrote and produced music for the Adam Sandler film Sandy Wexler.

 The prolific music man counts more than 200 top 10 R&B and over 50 top 10 pop hits (including 16 No. 1’s).
-In turn, those stats have generated cumulative single and album sales of more than 500 million units worldwide.
-And that’s not counting the numerous awards that Babyface has received.
-A triumphant first tour of South Africa with Braxton this year yielded a double-platinum award for the duo’s Love, Marriage & Divorce (featuring the urban AC No. 1 “Hurt You”).
-This brought Kenny “Babyface” Edmonds his 11th Grammy with this year’s win for best R&B album.
-That latest accolade joins a host of other honors, including the Soul Train Music Awards, BMI Awards, NAACP Image Awards, American Music Awards, BET Walk of Fame Award, and receiving a star on the Hollywood Walk of Fame in 2013.
+In turn, those stats have generated cumulative single and album sales of more than 600 million units worldwide.
+He has won numerous awards and honors including the Soul Train Music Awards, BMI Awards, NAACP Image Awards, American Music Awards, BET Walk of Fame Award, received a star on the Hollywood Walk of Fame in 2013, and was inducted into the 2017 Songwriter’s Hall of Fame.

 “When I started writing in my book, I had a bittersweet taste in my mouth,” Fantasia says of how she was feeling – professionally, personally, emotionally – after putting in a decade’s worth of hard work.